jcmartins/proposal/design/7-sensu-metric-format.md

 ## Proposal

 Create a Sensu Metric Format for defining one or more metric points.
 Use the format when transporting metrics within Sensu Events.
 Using a single metric format within Sensu enables data validation and performance optimization.
 Sensu Event Mutator and Handler authors only need to concern themselves with a single metric format (consistency!).
-Having a defined metric format enables instrumentation libaries to create and send Sensu Events containing one or more metric points to a Sensu Events API.
+Having a defined metric format enables instrumentation libaries to create and send Sensu Events containing metrics to a Sensu Events API.
 This makes metrics first-class.

 ## Rationale

 ### Use Metrics 2.0

 Instead of defining an new metric format, Sensu 2.0 could use [Metrics 2.0](http://metrics20.org/), "an emerging set of conventions, standards and concepts around timeseries metrics metadata".
-While the idea of a common modern format is great, the collaboration on and adoption of the [spec](http://metrics20.org/spec/) does not seem to be there.
+While the goal and idea of a common modern format is fantastic, the collaboration on and adoption of the [spec](http://metrics20.org/spec/) does not seem to be there.
 The flat map of tags is not ideal, there is no indication of the nature of a tag (describer or value?).

 ### Do Nothing